rmee/gradle-plugins/gcloud/README.md

 # gcloud

-Provides access to `gcloud`, the command line client of Google Cloud to manage cloud resources.
+Provides access to `gcloud`, the command line cli of Google Cloud to manage cloud resources.

 ## Setup